carelvwyk/bitgo-docs/index.html.md

 Type | Description
 ----- | -----------
-transaction | Activates when a transaction is seen/confirmed on any receive address of a wallet transactionRemoved | Activates when a transaction is removed from a user's wallet transactionExpire | Activates when a transaction is about to expire pendingapproval | Activates when a pending approval pertaining to a user's wallet is created, approved, or rejected block | Activates when a new block is seen on the Bitcoin network
+transaction | Activates when a transaction is seen/confirmed on any receive address of a wallet. transactionRemoved | Activates when a transaction is removed from a user's wallet due to a reorganization, a conflict with a confirmed transaction, or if a malleated version of the transaction was confirmed. transactionExpire | Activates when a transaction is about to expire.
+Transactions expire after 2 weeks waiting for a confirmation. pendingapproval | Activates when a pending approval pertaining to a user's wallet is created, approved, or rejected. block | Activates when a new block is seen on the Bitcoin network.

 ## List Wallet Webhooks